Flutter-Tech/fsc-docs-site/CONTRIBUTING.md

 <CONTENT>
 ```

-The content can be Markdown or/and HTML as it supports both at the same time.
 For our example the file could contain:

 ```
 ---